agustintosco/agustintosco/README.md

 ### 👋 Profile
 - I am an Electronic Engineer looking for my first professional experience in the IT world.
-- I am eager to learn all kinds of technologies, specially I am oriented to backend technologies.
+- I am eager to learn all kinds of technologies, especially I am oriented to backend technologies.
-- I’ve worked in some software projects during my college period, mostly related to electronic devices, including technologies as ASM, C and C++.
+- I’ve worked on some software projects during my college period, mostly related to electronic devices, including technologies as ASM, C and C++.

 ---

 ## 📚 Professional Background
 - I got my Electronic Engineering degree in 2017.
-- Since beginning of 2020, I've been studying and learning about the IT world.
+- Since the beginning of 2020, I've been studying and learning about the IT world.
 - From September, I am part of Alpha Rooftop Bootcamp https://www.rooftopacademy.com/
 - From several years ago, I've been studying and getting into the economics and finance field.
 They are, besides software development, another of my passions.